DeviaVir/zenbot/helm/zenbot/README.md

 # Helm Chart for ZenBot

-This chart deploys the [ZenBot](https://github.com/DeviaVir/zenbot) crypto trading bot.
-It installed the MongoDB dependency using the
+This Helm chart deploys the [ZenBot](https://github.com/DeviaVir/zenbot) crypto trading bot.
+It installs the MongoDB dependency using the
 [Bitnami MongoDB chart](https://bitnami.com/stack/mongodb/helm).

 ## Configuration

-By default, Zenbot gets all of its config from the `conf.js` file, but every value can also be overridden by setting environment variables.
-The `values.yaml` file in this chart contains a copy of every config variable.

-We sneakily load `conf-sample.js` into the deployment as this is required to load the environment variables.
+This chart creates its own `conf.js` config file from a template.
+All the settings are represented in `values.yaml` with their defaults.

 To set these variables, **do not edit** the original `values.yaml` but create your own copy of it.
-Set the values you require and delete everything else.
+Set the values you need to override, such as the API key for your chosen exchange and other config values, and delete everything else.
 This will override the defaults where necessary.
-Pass your customised variable file to Helm using the `-f` parameter.
+Keep your personal values file secret, and pass it to Helm using the `-f` parameter.

 ## Install